guidion-digital/terrappy/cicd.md

       tfc_api_token: ${{ secrets.TFC_API_TOKEN }}
 ```

-If you use repository environments to control access to secrets and variables, you need only pass the name of the environment name holding the variables and secrets:
+If you use repository environments to control access to secrets and variables, you need only pass the name of the environment holding the variables and secrets:

 ```yaml
   deploy: